This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Current Market Trends & Needs

-- Online enhancements – offline integration capability
+• Online enhancements – offline integration capability

-- Although the number of brands decreased, medium and large brands in recent years have still actively expanded their stores in the market.
+Although the number of brands decreased, medium and large brands in recent years have still actively expanded their stores in the market.

 Although Taiwan had COVID-19 under control in 2020 and 2021, the Omicron variant caused Taiwan’s most serious COVID-19 outbreak starting in May 2022, with over 90,000 reported cases per day for a period.

-Taiwan authorities evolved from a zero COVID policy to “co-existing with the virus.”
+Taiwan authorities evolved from a zero-COVID policy to “co-existing with the virus.”
 According to the local Chamber of Commerce’s research, sales in the service sectors, including food and beverage, tourism, lodging, and retail, decreased by more than 50 percent during the Omicron variant spread.
 This major drop in sales may cause companies to withhold their investments in these sectors.

 Best Prospects for U.S. Franchisors

-The pandemic changed consumer behavior and demand in Taiwan.
-Healthy diets have become the new fashion.
-According to the Nielsen Company, food with no sugar, extra fiber, and more nutrition has seen higher growth rates than regular products.
+There is great potential for U.S. franchisors in Taiwan’s green diet market.
+Healthy diets have become fashionable in Taiwan.
+Taiwan has three million vegetarians, making up 13.8 percent of the population, ranking second in the world.
+The vegetarian market value is $2 billion per year.
+In 2019, chain restaurants started to serve plant-based meat and milk.
+According to the Nielsen Company, sales of food with no sugar, extra fiber, and more nutrition has seen higher growth rates than regular products.
 For example, soymilk product sales grew by 13 percent in 2020 while soymilk with no sugar sales grew by a remarkable 21 percent.

 Market Entry Considerations